 The caller was Patricia Shoaf, Rachel’s mother.
 In the background, Rachel Shoaf could be heard crying uncontrollably.
 “Give me the phone.
 No!
 No!
 This is over.
 This is over!”
 And then to the dispatcher, Patricia Shoaf said, “My husband’s trying to contain her.
 Please hurry.”

 Rachel Shoaf was primed to confess and authorities picked her up.
-Soon, she told them the horrifying truth about the murder of Skylar Neese.
+Soon, she told them the horrifying truth about Skylar Neese’s murder.

 “We stabbed her,” Shoaf blurted out.

-As she continued talking, the grim truth about the murder of Skylar Neese only became more and more clear.
+As she continued talking, the grim truth about the case of Skylar Neese only became more and more clear.

 As Shoaf told it, she and Eddy had planned the murder of Skylar Neese a month in advance.
 One day, they were in science class and they agreed that maybe they should kill her.